 The lack of understanding of stakeholders are particular areas of focus.
 If you ask environmentalists, they want the protection of the river, which may then lead to antagonism; policy makers “want to bring the better life” and they may not have many options available to them if they want to increase GDP.
 We need to balance between these for peace and development.

 Stakeholders may have access to different sets of information.
-The platforms that have been set up to bring them together often result in antagonism based on different informatio.
+The platforms that have been set up to bring them together often result in antagonism based on different information.
 We need to find a peaceful way, and which institution should be responsible for this.
 How can the people be educated?
 They have to know what alternatives there are if they are to be told that they have to sacrifice something.
 The government needs to be committed to the people if we are to have trust.
 If you promise jobs, and then you do not provide this, then they will not believe you next time.
 This is a serious problem.
 But the commitment is not just for the government to provide – the people have to provide this as well.
 Dr Poonpat provides an example of affected people accepting a compensation package and then, later, demanding more.
-This too does not, he feels, does not result in trust.
+This too does not, he feels, result in trust.
 Trust is bi-directional

 Question 2: What does regional cooperation mean to you?
 What are the opportunities for regional cooperation to support sustainable development in the Mekong- Lancang?